mtodosovska/Analysis-of-Terrorist-Attacks/README.md

 So, it is almost half-half, but still non-lethal attacks' number is bigger.

 Let's create a world map where each country is coloured according to the number of attacks, so we have a better visual representation in comparing different countries/regions.
+Light green areas are safest - with least attacks, yellow areas are around the average, and the red ones are most attacked.
+For the grey areas, like Greenland or Mongolia, we could say that they are outliers because there are no registered attacks ever.
+Iraq is an outlier too, so is the only one with dark red (alarming) colour because of the enormous number of attacks.

 ![World map of attacks](map_attacks.jpg)